literedmore/litered/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run litered-qt.exe.
+Unpack the files into a directory and run literedmore-qt.exe.

 LiteRedMore is the original LiteRedMore client and it builds the backbone of the network.
 However, it downloads and stores the entire history of LiteRedMore transactions;